Belcarra Regional Park Hike

 Driving From Vancouver

 The drive from Vancouver to Belcarra Regional Park takes less than an hour when there is no traffic.
-You can travel via Hwy 1 or as we did via East Hasting and then 7A to Port Moody.
+You can travel via Hwy 1 or, as we did, via East Hastings and then 7A to Port Moody.

-On this Sunday morning, Google maps suggested this route.
-We complied and are happy we did as we rarely travel this way and could enjoy the views of the Burrard Inlet and the North Shore Mountains.
+This Sunday morning, Google Maps suggested this route.
+We complied and are happy we did, as we rarely travel this way and could enjoy the views of the Burrard Inlet and the North Shore Mountains.

 With beautiful views of Burrard Inlet, we picked the route taking us from Vancouver to Belcarra Regional Park driving along the coast around Burnaby Mountain and Port Moody.
 Click to view larger.